How others see me

 Dr. Mark Ziese is Professor of Old Testament at Johnson University (Florida) and is an adjunct instructor with the Jerusalem Center for Biblical Studies.
 Along with courses in Old Testament exegesis, he teaches Hebrew grammar, ancient history, and archaeology.
 He holds degrees from Ozark Christian College, Cincinnati Christian University, Hebrew Union College-Jewish Institute of Religion, and Andrews University.
 He has participated in archaeological fieldwork in the Middle East since 1984 and is a familiar face within the academic communities of Israel, Palestine, and Jordan.
 He has been a Fellow at the Albright Institute of Archaeology in Jerusalem.

 Recent publications include The College Press NIV Commentary: Joshua (2008), The College Press NIV Commentary: Ruth (2008) and My Father’s World: Celebrating the Life of Reuben G. Bullard (2011).
-He has also written numerous dictionary articles and contributing chapters in works such as Eerdman’s Dictionary of the Bible (2000), A Humble Defense (2004), and The Eerdman’s Companion to the Bible (2011).
+He has also written numerous dictionary articles and contributing chapters in volumes such as Eerdman’s Dictionary of the Bible (2000), A Humble Defense (2004), and The Eerdman’s Companion to the Bible (2011).
+Forthcoming work includes contributions to Zondervan’s Devotions on the Hebrew Bible, Hendrickson’s Dictionary of Daily Life in Biblical and PostBiblical Antiquity, and T&T Clark’s The Dictionary of the Bible in Ancient Media.

 After more than 20 years of living on the banks of the Ohio River, Mark and Vicki look forward to moving this summer to Kissimmee, Florida.
 There, they hope to pick string tunes, read, swim, and enjoy not shoveling snow.
 They have two grown children, Tanner and Moriah.